-SmartDesign is a visual block-based design creation tool for instantiation, configuration and connection of Microsemi IP, user-generated IP, custom/glue-logic HDL modules.
-The final result is a design-rule-checked and automatically abstracted synthesis-ready HDL file.
-A generated SmartDesign can be the entire FPGA design or a component subsystem of a larger design.
+SmartDesign is a visual block-based design creation/entry tool for the instantiation, configuration and connection of Microsemi IPs, user-generated IPs, custom/glue-logic HDL modules.
+This tool provides a canvas for instantiating and stitching together design objects.
+The final result from SmartDesign is a design-rule-checked and automatically abstracted synthesis-ready HDL file.
+A generated SmartDesign can be the entire FPGA design or a component subsystem to be re-used in a larger design.